Working papers

 We uncover a negative correlation between macroeconomic uncertainty and security analyst earning forecasts dispersion, and explain it through herding behavior bias of the analysts.
 We find that the herding firms, whose analysts suffer the herding bias, have greater firm-level uncertainty than non-herding firms.
 The stock prices of the herding firms have stronger momentum and tend to under-react more to the both firm and macro news.
 Moreover, the herding firms' stocks are more likely to be overpriced and earn lower subsequent returns.
 Our study links the interaction between macro-uncertainty and micro-dispersion to the firms' characteristics and our findings support the notion that greater uncertainty leaves more room for psychological biases, which further leads to informational inefficiency.

-New Betting Against the Crowd: Option Trading and Market Risk Premium
+Betting Against the Crowd: Option Trading and Market Risk Premium

 with Jie Cao, Gang Li and Xintong Zhan (current Version: Dec., 2022).